The Art of Forming Adult Friendships: 8 Tips for the Lonely

-Woody Allen said that “80 percent of success is showing up,” and a big part of becoming a friend is just showing up.
+It’s been said that “80 percent of success is showing up,” and a big part of becoming a friend is just showing up.
 Whenever you have the chance to see other people, take it.
 Go to the party.
 Stop by someone’s desk.
 Make the effort.
-I’m a believer in the power of online social media like Facebook, Twitter, and Instagram to help sustain relationships, but nothing can replace a face-to-face meeting.
+I’m a believer in the power of social media to help sustain relationships, but nothing can replace a face-to-face meeting.

 Repeated exposure makes you like someone better — and makes that person like you better.
 You’re much more likely to become friends with someone if you see him or her often.
 I’ve seen this happen over and over in my life.
 I’ve become close to unlikely people, just because circumstances put us in constant contact.